LAST WEEK IN A NUTSHELL

 - The new round of Brexit negotiations is likely be dwarfed by the meeting of French President Macron and German Chancellor Merkel.
 Germany will preside over the EU council for the second semester.

 - Core scenario

 - In the medium term, policy easing from virtually all central banks and fiscal easing represent a support.
-The Fed, the ECB and the BoJ keep on easing policies further.
-It is crucial that fiscal measures are taken, notably in Europe, to support a kickstart of the economy at a future stage, especially if deflation sets in.
+The Fed, the ECB, the BoE and the BoJ keep on easing policies further.

 - Market views

 - Fiscal and monetary policy responses will outlive the virus.
-Monetary policy responses aim at ensuring ample liquidity and for some countries, further asset purchases programmes.
+Monetary policy responses aim at ensuring ample liquidity and, for some regions, further asset purchases programmes.